zilexa/Homeserver/filesystem/README.md

   - the paths to your ssd and disks should be identical to the mount points of those physical disks, as configured

 <details>
   <summary>fstab RAID1 exceptions</summary>
 - You only need 1 line for datadisks, with the single UUID of the raid1 filesystem and no line for parity.
 - RAID1 + SSD cache: you only need the first MergerFS line (`/mnt/pool`), with the SSD path and the Raid1 path (/mnt/disks/raid1).
 Because /mnt/disks/raid1 is the path for cache unloading.
 </details>

-_**MergerFS Notes:**_\
+_**MergerFS Notes:**_
---> The long list of arguments have carefully been chosen for this Tiered Caching setup.\
+- The long list of arguments have carefully been chosen for this Tiered Caching setup.
---> [The policies are documented here](https://github.com/trapexit/mergerfs#policy-descriptions).
-No need to change unless you know what you are doing.\
+- [The policies are documented here](https://github.com/trapexit/mergerfs#policy-descriptions).
+No need to change unless you know what you are doing.
---> When you copy these lines from the example fstab to your fstab, make sure you use the correct paths of your data disk mounts, each should be declared separately with their UUIDs above the MergerFS lines (mounted first) just like in the example!
+- When you copy these lines from the example fstab to your fstab, make sure you use the correct paths of your data disk mounts, each should be declared separately with their UUIDs above the MergerFS lines (mounted first) just like in the example!

 ## Step 4: root subvolume and necessary folders per disk
-- Automatically mount everything in fstab via `sudo mount -a`.
+1. Automatically mount everything in fstab via `sudo mount -a`.
 If there is no output: Congrats!!
 Almost done!
-- Verify your disks are mounted at the right paths via `sudo lsblk` or `sudo mount -l`.
+2. Verify your disks are mounted at the right paths via `sudo lsblk` or `sudo mount -l`.

 The combined data of your data disks should be in /mnt/pool and also (excluding the SSD cache) in /mnt/pool-archive.